amanzi/ats-short-course/website/source/index.rst

 In both cases, the short course demo files will reside on the participants' computers and any changes will be available after exiting the Docker container.

+Note that these tools and this course material has been tested on Linux, Mac OSX, and, to a lesser extent, Windows systems.
+The expectation is that this short course should work on any of these systems, but there can always be challenges on individual systems, so please be patient.
+If you find bugs in the docker container or this material, please feel free to ask for help on the
+`ATS user's group <mailto:ats-users@googlegroups.com>`_  or by submitting an Issue here.

 Quickstart
 ----------